UTI Treatment in Tucson, AZ

 A Urinary tract infection, or a UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
 The symptoms of a urinary tract infection can be painful and uncomfortable.
 Physicians usually treat urinary tract infections with antibiotics and sometimes medication to soothe the pain.

 Recurring UTIs can be annoying and painful.
-For patients in the Tucson area, urologist Peter Burrows, MD is here to help.
+For patients in the Tucson area, board-certified urologist Peter Burrows, MD is here to help.
+Dr. Burrows is a member of the American Urological Association and has over 20 years of experience treating recurring UTIs.
 To schedule an appointment, call (520) 731-0600 today!

 Types of Urinary Tract Infection